 By default, the script references the ‘Room Category’ key schedule parameter.
 Only rooms where the value of this field contains ‘TERRACE’ or ‘BED’ will be included in the analysis.
 Therefore, this parameter needs to be populated.

-If you plan on exporting the results to Excel (refer to Step 15), then the room ‘Number’ parameter also needs to be populated.
+If you plan on exporting the results to Excel, then the room ‘Number’ parameter also needs to be populated.
 The value should match with the corresponding terrace/apartment room so that the pairing can be calculated.